chassot/songplay/README.md

 # songplay
-Sample in Spring + Angular 1.3.
+To be honest this doens't play anything.
+Just a sample implementing Spring Boot and Angular 1.3 using wro4j